GooeyAI/gooey-web-widget/README.md

 <script src="https://gooey.ai/chat/<Name>-<Integration ID>/lib.js"></script>
 ```

-2. Replace `"Kbo"` with your Integration's ID, as it appears on the Copilot's Integration tab.
+2. Replace `"Kbo"` with your Deployment ID, as it appears on the Copilot's Deploy tab.
+(Note: `integration_id` is still supported for backwards compatibility but is deprecated.)

 ## Configuration Options